howtographql/howtographql/content/backend/graphql-js/4-signup-and-login.md

 </Instruction>

-This definition of the `User` type is identical to the `User` definition in your generated Graphcool schema, except that it misses the `password` field so clients are not able to query it.
+This definition of the `User` type is identical to the `User` definition in your generated Prisma schema, except that it misses the `password` field so clients are not able to query it.
 Exactly what you wanted!

 Now you can go and implement the resolver for the `signup` mutation.